Currency War of 2009–2011: Negotiations at the 2010 annual IMF meeting

-Australia's Federal Treasurer, Wayne Swan played down rumours of a currency war saying global financial ministers were working in a coordinated way to deal with "exchange rate reform".
-However, the opposition's finance minister, Andrew Robb, warned that with some countries deliberately devaluing their currencies other countries may retaliate thus causing a "trade war", and he urged Swann to alert "all of these other major countries to the very damaging implications of a currency war".
+Australia's Federal Treasurer, Wayne Swan played down rumours of a currency war and said global financial ministers were working in a coordinated way to deal with "exchange rate reform".
+However, the opposition's finance minister, Andrew Robb, warned that with some countries were causing a trade war by deliberately devaluing their currencies and he urged Swann to alert "all of these other major countries to the very damaging implications of a currency war".

-During the IMF meeting there was disagreement based on conflicting views about how to sustain a recovery from the global recession.
-Countries led by the United States preferred flexible exchange rates, while others, led by China, resisted calls to appreciate their currency.
+During the IMF meeting there was disagreement based on conflicting views about how the global economy could recover from the 2009 recession.
+Countries led by the United States said the best path forward was through the adoption of flexible exchange rates, while others, led by China, resisted calls to appreciate their currency.
 The IMF meeting in Washington DC was inconclusive, as China rejected calls to allow rapid appreciation of its currency.

 Currency war was scheduled to be discussed at November's G20 summit in Seoul.

-In an article published after the IMF meeting the Financial Times reported there was little sign of fruitful co-operation, with China blaming America for causing problems to emerging markets with excessive quantitative easing, while America repeated its calls for further appreciation of the yuan.
+In an article published after the IMF meeting the Financial Times reported there was little sign of fruitful co-operation.
+The U.S. repeated its calls for further appreciation of the yuan with China blaming America for causing problems to emerging markets with excessive quantitative easing.
 According to Cornell University's Eswar Prasad: "China's aggressive pushback against criticism of its currency policy by shifting the line of attack towards loose monetary policies and rising public debt in advanced economies reflects its growing assertiveness and strong resistance to international pressure."

-The Financial Times reported the "battle lines were drawn" as China accused the US of destabilising emerging economies with a "ultra-loose monetary policy", and the US wanted the IMF to intensify focus on both the exchange rates and the reserve accumulation of China.

-Reuters suggested a currency war is already underway, with both China and the United States "winning the race" to devalue their currencies while pushing up the value of the Euro, the Yen and the currencies of many emerging economies.
-However, it added that with increasing rhetoric everyone will lose out.
+In another article that was published after the meeting Reuters said "a gradual but sustained revaluation of the yuan versus the dollar combined with a halt to the dollar's own depreciation" was the least bad way forward to resolving the currency war.